acquire-project/acquire-python/README.md

 This seems to happen on windows in anaconda environments when multiple python interpreters are available on the path.

+It seems to happen less frequently when invoked via pip - `pip install -e .` will end up invoking maturin.

 ### Working with an editable install, how do I update the build?

 It depends on what you changed: